swapniludar/darshak/README.md

 **Darshak**

-Darshak is an application serving *two primary usuage*:
+Darshak is an application serving *two primary usage*:

-1. Detecting any supeciaous activitiy of being tracked via cellular network for expample Silent SMS
+1. detecting any suspicious activity of being tracked via cellular network for example Silent SMS
-2. To assess security capabilities of your current cellular provider in realtime
+2. to assess security capabilities of your current cellular provider in realtime

-It has following features:
+It has following key features supporting GSM and 3G cellular networks -
 * detects and alerts when you receive silent SMS
 * invokes after every incoming/outgoing telephony call and SMS event
 * displays whether authentication has been performed by the operator